-It is straightforward to check that $\mathcal{G}(\yb)$ is a closed subspace.
-It is called the {\em aggregation subspace} of $H(\yb)$.
-Clearly, if $\yb$ is an idiosyncratic sequence then $\mathcal{G}(\yb) = \{0\}$.
-In general it is possible to define an orthogonal decomposition of the type

-where all components $ \ub(k)$ are uncorrelated with $\mathcal{G}(\yb)$.
-The idea behind this decomposition is that, in case $ \mathcal{G}(\yb)$ is finite dimensional, say generated by a q-dimensional random vector $\xb$, one may naturally capture a unique decomposition of $\yb$ of the type \eqref{GFAD}.
+where $\mathbb{E}[\,\cdot \,\mid \mathcal{F}(\yb)]$ is the orthogonal projection operator onto the subspace $\mathcal{F}(\yb)$, so that all components $ \ub(k)$ are uncorrelated with $\mathcal{F}(\yb)$.
+The idea behind this decomposition is that, in case $ \mathcal{F}(\yb)$ is finite dimensional, say generated by a $q$-dimensional random vector $\xb$, one may naturally identify $\ub$ as the idiosyncratic component and capture a unique decomposition of $\yb$ of the type \eqref{GFAD}.
+This intention is probably behind the analogous decomposition in \cite{forni_lippi_2001} but this idea cannot be pursued further unless some further technical requirements are imposed, which are so far unknown.
+There may be pathological situations in which $ \mathcal{F}(\yb)$ is finite dimensional, or in which $\mathcal{F}(\yb) = \{0\}$, but the process $\ub$ is not idiosyncratic.
+Theorem \ref{MainThm} below asserts that in the special case of stationary sequences, the construction works if and only if its spectral density is in $L^{\infty}$.

-Unfortunately however, in general $\mathcal{G}(\yb) = \{0\}$ does not imply that $\yb$ is idiosyncratic.
-See the example below, inspired to a similar one in \cite{forni_lippi_2001}. \begin{example} Consider a sequence $\yb$ with $\yb(j) \bot \yb(h) \, \forall \, j~\neq~h$ (a possibly non-stationary white noise), and let $\zb$ be an aggregate random variable, so that there is an AS $\{a_n\}$ such that